JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/_posts/2015-02-17-set-adaptive-gain-algorithm.md

 ## Algorithm Requirements

-1. Must not depend on the triggering algorithm working properly, because in the case of output saturation, or extremely low signal amplitude, this will not work.
+1. Must not depend on the triggering algorithm working properly, because in the case of output saturation, or extremely low signal amplitude, triggering will not be functional.
 2. Must quickly detect and correct when the signal goes above or below the accepable range.
 3. Must provide a no signal warning when the signals magnitude is too small for correction by gain adjustment.